 A grant is a type of financial aid that you don’t need to pay back.
-They are gifts from federal, state and college sources, and awarded to you based on your demonstrated need.
+They are gifts from the federal government, state government, and college and private sources to help cover the costs of education.
+Grants are typically awarded to you based on your demonstrated need, academic achievement, or other set criteria.

-To apply for any grant, you must first complete the Free Application for Federal Student Aid (FAFSA).
+To apply for a grant, you must first complete the Free Application for Federal Student Aid (FAFSA) or the California Dream Act Application (CADAA).
 Learn more about applying for aid

 Federal Grants